 Away Day Diary: Braintree Town 2-0 Bristol Rovers (06/09/14)

-^^^ Maidenhead United and Braintree Town were regular opponents between 1998/99 and 2010/11, playing each other nearly every season during this time period in various competitions (Isthmian League Div One, FA Trophy, Isthmian League Premier, Conference South).
+^^^ Maidenhead United and Braintree Town were regular opponents between 1998/99 and 2010/11, playing each other nearly every season in competitions such as the Isthmian League Div One, FA Trophy, Isthmian League Premier, and Conference South.
 I remember travelling by train with Willie T and my sister (!) - passing Chelmsford City's old New Writtle Street ground; was that close to the railway line? - to the final league game of the 98/99 campaign: a 2-2 draw in glorious sunshine, with Mickey 'Vialli' Creighton and Tim Cook goalscorers for the away side.
 Willie and I would return the following season - journeying by team coach this time - on his 18th birthday.
 I distinctly recall the travelling hordes making an almighty din, particularly in the second half, with a Billy Cove strike and an own goal helping account for another 2-2.
 It's safe to say that Willie and I - both newly able to drink (in the legal sense) - were suitably refreshed as we sat behind Brain Connor ("Connor for Anguilla/ Connor's a gorilla*") and Steve Brown on the return trip.
-Someone - who shall remain nameless - needed to relieve himself and so urinated into an empty drinks bottle ... only to accidentally drop it after finishing, with the bottle rolling slowly down - and emptying it's contents all over - the aisle, much to everyone's disgust (I think that most people thought it was drink pouring out as well, not you-know-what!).
-The corresponding fixture, on 3rd January 2000, was another truly memorable encounter: the Magpies winning 4-3 on a surface that was equal parts mud and sand.
+Someone - who shall remain nameless - needed to relieve himself and so urinated into an empty drinks bottle ... only to accidentally drop it after finishing, with the bottle rolling slowly down - and emptying its contents all over - the aisle, much to everyone's disgust (I think that most people thought it was drink pouring out as well, not you-know-what!).
+The corresponding fixture on 3rd January 2000 was another memorable encounter: the Magpies won 4-3 on a surface equal parts mud and sand.
 Steve Croxford scored two, including a remarkable overhead kick down the Canal End, with Chuk Agudosi and Chris Ferdinand also among the goals.

 * Jamie 'Gonna Get Ya' Jarvis apparently misheard the original chant!

-Our manager during these games - and those up until the end of the 2002/03 season - was ex-England international winger Alan Devonshire (just mentioned by Stan Collymore, as I write, on TalkSport's live radio commentary of West Ham United vs Liverpool), York Road's most successful gaffer since Len Townsend and Jimmy Price in the 1950s.
-Alan Dev - after leaving us for a similarly distinguished spell in charge of Hampton & Richmond Borough - is now boss of Braintree, leading them to a highly commendable 6th place finish last campaign.
+Our manager during these games - and those up until the end of the 2002/03 season - was ex-England international winger Alan Devonshire (just mentioned by Stan Collymore, as I write this, on TalkSport's live radio commentary of West Ham United vs Liverpool), York Road's most successful gaffer since Len Townsend and Jimmy Price in the 1950s.
+After leaving us for a similarly distinguished spell in charge of Hampton & Richmond Borough, Alan Dev is now boss of Braintree, leading them to a highly commendable 6th place finish last campaign.
 Macleod (M) and I had long been planning a visit to see the Irons in Conference Premier league action (particularly whilst Kerthney Carty - "KC drove us up, drove us up, KC drove us up!" - was on their coaching staff).
-Bristol Rovers' near-scandalous relegation to this level made the decision - of when to actually get off our arses and finally go - an easy one.
+Bristol Rovers' near-scandalous relegation to this level made deciding - when to get off our backsides and finally go - easy.
 Saturday 6th September.
-Non League Day.
+Non-League Day.
 Haha!

-Steve H and Dickie W joined us on the 10:02 from Maidenhead.
+Steve H and Dickie W joined us on the 10:02 train from Maidenhead.
 We stopped for refreshments in Hamilton Hall, the Wetherspoon's pub at Liverpool Street station, as we had en route to Billericay (FDXIII) and Stortford (FDXIV).
 I was able to enjoy a pint of Windsor & Eton's Parklife (having never previously seen any of my favourite brewery's ales sold in a pub outside of the Royal Borough).
-As in April, we were serenaded by the songs of Northampton Town fans drinking outside.
+As in April, Northampton Town fans drinking outside serenaded us with songs.
 I say songs, but the youthful Cobblers seem to have succumbed to the recent 'Ultra' craze.
-I love watching football in Germany but, as aforementioned on this blog, I find the lack of improvisation and spontaneity in their chanting rather bizarre.
-Crystal Palace or Clapton FC Ultras - with their tifo and pyrotechnic displays; singing "We Love Ya" over and over, regardless of what's actually happening on the pitch - might win hyperbolic praise on Match of the Day and from Educated Left Foot, but not from me.
+I love watching football in Germany, but, as aforementioned on this blog, I find the lack of improvisation and spontaneity in their chanting rather bizarre.
+Crystal Palace or Clapton FC Ultras - with their tifo and pyrotechnic displays, singing "We Love Ya" over and over, regardless of what's happening on the pitch - might win hyperbolic praise on Match of the Day and from Educated Left Foot, but not from me.

-I read this blog post in the summer and it pretty much mirrors my thoughts; thoughts subsequently entrenched by the 'Dirty Northern Bastards!
-And Other Tales from the Terraces: The Story of Britain's Football Chants' book - written by the Sky News Diplomatic Editor, no less - that I was given as a recent birthday present.
-Aside from the fact that I can well imagine the fall-out if the KSG decided to indulge in 'a little bit of pyro' at York Road, I think we should take heed of the fact that Maidenhead United had a well-earned reputation - in our Ryman League days - of punching well above our collective weight (!) in the noise-making stakes.
-Crucially, we had/ have an array of (relatively) original and witty songs, some of which I am pleased to claim responsibility for ("Behzadi, he's the Daddy", "Dereck Brown's my Grandad", "Kieran Knight Fever" among them).
+I read this blog post in the summer, and it mirrors my thoughts.
+Thoughts subsequently entrenched by the 'Dirty Northern Bastards!
+And Other Tales from the Terraces: The Story of Britain's Football Chants' book - written by the Sky News Diplomatic Editor, no less - which was a recent birthday present.
+Aside from the fact that I can well imagine the fall-out if the KSG decided to indulge in a 'little bit of pyro' at York Road, we should probably take heed of the fact that Maidenhead United had a well-earned reputation - in our Ryman League days - of punching well above our collective weight (!) in the noise-making stakes.
+Crucially, we had/ have an array of (relatively) original and witty songs, some of which I am pleased to claim responsibility for ("Behzadi, he's the Daddy", "Dereck Brown's My Grandad", "Kieran Knight Fever" among them).
 Give me a lusty rendition of "Soggy Sombrero", for example, or "Oh Logic pulled in Whitley Bay", "John Urry, rub your hands all over my body", "Who's the Marlow in the black?", "Cheer up Dennis Greene", "Makes Me Wanna Dance", "I think we're at home now ... ", "You are my Bell End", "Nisbet scored at King's Lynn", the Youth's RTL song, the circus theme ditty, the Preddie medley, the Binnsy medley - any/ all of them, or countless others - every time, over the Ultra equivalent of choreographed flag-waving, letting off of smoke-bombs and loud-speaker-initiated dirge ...

 This chant is generic, generic, generic.